The .NET Exception rate score rule detects excessive exception rates that can have a negative impact on your application's performance.

 Want to learn the best techniques for managing your IIS web server?
 Join our how-to newsletter.

-Want to get the best tool for troubleshooting and tuning your web apps? .
+Want to get the best tool for troubleshooting and tuning your web apps?
+Try LeanSentry free for 14 days.